West Hoxton - Middleton Grange

 West Hoxton - Middleton Grange performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The five schools in West Hoxton - Middleton Grange have a combined enrollment of 4,066 students.
-They demonstrate typical Australian school conditions (ICSEA: 1039) with balanced educational opportunities, comprising two primary, two secondary, and one K-12 school.
+West Hoxton - Middleton Grange has five schools with a combined enrollment of 4,066 students, operating under typical Australian school conditions (ICSEA: 1039).
+The educational mix includes two primary schools, two secondary schools, and one K-12 school.

 Frequently Asked Questions - Education